top-nav-button-tickets

 Why didn't I get cast or called back?
 Was I that bad?

 No!
 This is part of being an actor.
 Sometimes you get the part and sometimes you don't.
 Auditioning is a matching process and sometimes your talents aren't a match for what is needed for that specific production.
 That doesn't mean your talents aren't needed in the future!
 Rejection isn't great, but it's a big part of being an actor.
 Not getting cast in a VYT performance doesn't mean "no", it just means "not for this specific show".
+Like Bobb always says, "you may have been the best mouse we saw today.
+You may have been the best mouse we've ever seen, but today, we are casting for an elephant."
 So don't give up!
 Remember: Auditioning takes practice, too!
 The more you audition, the more comfortable you will be, and the more you will learn.
 Besides, there are a ton of ways to be involved other than just being on stage.
 We also need young people for our tech crew, our orchestra and other behind-the-scenes positions.
 If you are interested in working behind the scenes, contact the stage manager at stagemanager@vyt.com

 What are the expectations if I am cast in a VYT show?